-These are the five best phones for seniors to buy in 2018.
+These are the best phones for seniors to buy in 2019.
 This might be your first smartphone, or it might be an upgrade from one that didn’t meet your needs.
 Either way, this guide will help you pick the best smartphone for your needs and outline why you might want a smartphone like the iPhone or Android.

 If you currently carry a flip phone that offers access to calls and maybe text messages, upgrading to a smartphone can be an intimidating step to take, but with new options that make it easier to use, deliver large font and voice control it is an action many seniors are taking.
 It’s an excellent way to keep in touch with your family by text and on Facebook.

 I was able to stay in touch with my grandpa by text and it was a great way to just touch base during the day.
 It’s no substitute for a phone call or a visit, but the little conversations that we had through text brought us closer and allowed me to easily send him photos and connect more often.
 I treasure these conversations as much as the phone calls and visits.

 The list below ranks the best phones for seniors in order starting with our favorites.
 We include top of the line models as well as more affordable options that are still great for seniors.